15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 As the name implies, oysters are the bar’s mainstay food.
 Get in on the action during Big G’s Oyster Happy Hour (3 pm to 6 pm daily) to save 50% on a dozen oysters.

 Is seafood not your thing?
-There are plenty of other snacks on the menu, too, from their award-winning wings to the Big Boy Mac N Cheese.
-(Of course, you could always just settle for sipping on their wide range of tropical cocktails, too!)
+We found plenty of other snacks on the menu at Siesta Key Oyster Bar, too, from their award-winning wings to the Big Boy Mac N Cheese.

 Beer Can Island